 These include Term Finance Certificates (TFCs), SUKUK Certificates, Registered Bonds, Corporate Bonds etc., and all kinds of debt instruments issued by any Pakistani company or corporation registered in Pakistan.

 These are debt instruments issued by the Government of Pakistan.
-These include PIBs, Treasury Bills, National Savings Bonds, and Islamic Ijarah Sukuks.
+These include PIBs, Treasury Bills, PIBs (Fixed and Floating) and Govt of Pakistan Islamic Ijara Sukuk (Fixed and Floating)

 In MTS (Margin Trading System), an investor can buy MTS eligible securities having a part percentage of funds available of the total value of MTS eligible securities bought.
 An investor may buy a number of MTS eligible securities while having only a fixed percentage of funds available.
 The remaining amount is financed or leveraged by the Brokerage firm.
 The percentage of funds required for MTS is defined by the Brokerage firm which shall not be less than 15% of the total value of MTS eligible securities purchased or VAR (Value at Risk – A percentage number signifying the decline in the value of an asset class in a particular period of time).
 A mark-up rate of not more than Kibor+8% is charged against the leveraged securities held under MTS.
 Margin Trading Contracts are settled in T+2 days.